 - Oxidation water: about 350 millilitres of fluid is released in the body when protein, fats and carbohydrates from food are converted into energy.
 This moisture is called oxidation water).

-Water drinking atmosphere image But here I have to drink 1.5 to 2 liters.
+Water drinking atmosphere image But here I have to drink 1.5 to 2 litres from my water dispenser Eatons Hill.
 That's right, but that does not have to be just water.
 All drinks from the Disk of Five of the Nutrition Center count towards this quantity.
 So: water, tea, coffee and dairy.

 The quantities can vary greatly.
-However, you need to produce at least 500 milliliters of urine every day to be able to properly dispose of your waste.
-This is about 700 milliliters for the elderly, because kidney function decreases.
+However, you need to produce at least 500 millilitres of urine every day to be able to properly dispose of your waste.
+This is about 700 millilitres for the elderly because kidney function decreases.